Zack1803/zack.github.io/index.md

 | Newcastle United | 38 | 19 | 8 | 11 | 65 |
 | Chelsea | 38 | 18 | 10 | 10 | 64 |

 **Note**: After looking at the above table it seems as if Newcastle played better than Chelsea.
 But is that the case?
-Let dig a bit deeper to find the answers.
+Let's dig a bit deeper to find the answers.
 We will introduce three new attributes i.e, Goals Scored, Goals Conceded, Goal Difference (Goals Scored -  Goals Conceded).
 Here's how the new table looks like:

 | Club | Matches Played | Won | Draw | Lost | Goals Scored | Goals Conceded | Goal Difference | Points |